 Next time I’ll talk more about the different sections of the pitch, ways to stand out and some stuff to avoid.

-If you found this post helpful, feel free to let me know here (or on Twitter), share the post with your friends and consider buying some of my comics to show your support for me writing this instead of paying work.
+If you found this post helpful, feel free to let me know here (or on Twitter), share the post with your friends and consider buying some of my comics or donating to my Patreon to show your support for me writing this instead of paying work. 😛